scramjetorg/platform-pico-development/README.md

 # usbipd bind --force --hardware-id 2e8a:000c
 ```

-!!!
-Info
+> [!NOTE]
-	- Raspberry Pi Pico is reported by system as device with hardware ID `2e8a:000a`.
+> * Raspberry Pi Pico is reported by system as device with hardware ID `2e8a:000a`.
-	- Raspberry Pi Debug Probe probe is reported by system as device with hardware ID `2e8a:000c`.
+> *  Raspberry Pi Debug Probe probe is reported by system as device with hardware ID `2e8a:000c`.

 ### On Ubuntu
 Install required packages